-The classic Peranakan dessert is given a unique spin with a delicious peanut butter and gula melaka filling!
+The classic ondeh-ondeh (or klepon if you’re in Java) gets a unique spin with a delicious peanut butter and gula melaka filling.
 A sweet treat to satisfy both young and young at heart.
-Recipe by Allspice Institute for The Weekly‘s Domestic Diva Cooking Masterclass 2019.

 - 120 g glutinous rice flour